radish-es/casebook-property/content/problems/gmos.md

 The heritage tomato grower from West Egg ultimately decided to bring a claim in nuisance against the GMO farmer, asking for an injunction to restrain the defendant from operating a tomato greenhouse facility using GMO tomatoes on their land.

 **The main cases you will read this week (*Victoria Park*, *Canadian Copper*, and *Canadian Paper*) are each good examples of the classical style.
-Write a judgment resolving this dispute written in the classical style and applying the legal principles you learned from the readings, then explain briefly how you have relied on the assumptions implicit in the classical style to arrive at a decision.**
+Write a judgment resolving this dispute written in the classical style and applying the legal principles you learned from the readings.
+Be sure to identify and explain your proposed remedy.
+Then explain briefly how you have relied on the assumptions implicit in the classical style to arrive at a decision.**